Lachiecodes/Securing-and-Hardening-Linux/README.md

 ![Screenshot 2023-09-29 094945](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/1c516974-3a3f-45e8-8fc5-7574409c197e)<br>

-- Now that you have set these requirements, try to change your password to something that doesn’t fit and make sure that its all working!<br>
+- Now that you have set these requirements, try to change your password to something that doesn’t meet the criteria and make sure that its all working!<br>

 ![Screenshot 2023-09-29 095338](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/14e495cc-8608-4412-ba45-271085d6c5f9)